 Along with the data from the I&F, individual members of the MAG contributed insights, observation, experience, and data from their particular field of expertise.
-These, combined with presentations from renowned scientists, agency personnel, and practitioners in the fields of climate change and energy policy, fortified the MAG and TWGs while they deliberated over actions most likely to effectively reduce GHG emissions in Alaska.
+These, combined with presentations from scientists, agency personnel, and practitioners in the fields of climate change

 The MAG and TWGs began with a catalog of over 350 potential actions and policies that could be adopted to mitigate climate change.
 This catalog was compiled by CCS based on its extensive experience in over 25 other states and regions.
-Alaskans involved in the MAG and

-TWG processes carefully weighed, combined, customized, and prioritized the actions that seemed most viable for the state.
-Through iterative processes and joint deliberation, 34 options, somewhat evenly distributed in number by sector, were identified for further study.
+Alaskans involved in the MAG and TWG processes carefully weighed, combined, customized, and prioritized the actions that seemed most viable for the state.
+Through iterative processes and joint deliberation, 32 options, somewhat evenly distributed in number by sector, were identified for further study.